sandrab/hc-fepm/readme.txt

 > SSH into the vagrant box:
 Start putty, open the 'Vagrant' session, login as vagrant/vagrant and cd into the project's build-tools directory: cd /vagrant/fepm/project/build-tools/

+> Check if the current version of hc-fepm is the version needed for the current project. npm run check

 > Check if there are updates available for bower components: bower list